shubhamkr96/Robustness-Introduction/README.tex.md

 <br/>

 The second challenge is how to solve the inner maximization problem.
-The ML models are highly non-linear, so it is tough in general.
+Most advanced ML models are highly non-linear, so it is tough in general.
 There are several methods to approximate the solution (a lower or upper bound), which we cover in the upcoming blog posts.
 Hopefully, in the linear case, we can easily solve it exactly